 Skip to main content

-Enterprise Fraud Management is a system or set of processes for detecting and preventing fraudulent operations.
-It aims to safeguard an organization’s assets, customers, and reputation from fraud.
+Enterprise Fraud Management (EFM) is a system for detecting and preventing fraud to protect an organization's assets, customers, and reputation.

 See also: anti-fraud system, initial fraud alert, wire fraud